-For more information on any continuing education course including online noncredit courses, please contact the program's Coordinator at (800) 628-7722 or (937) 382-6645, extension 4684.
+For more information on any continuing education course including online noncredit courses, please contact the program's Coordinator at 800-628-7722, Ext.
+3510.

 Truck Driving Academy (TDA)

 The Commercial Drivers License (CDL) Program offered by the TDA delivers practical, personalized instruction within a curriculum designed to provide the knowledge and skills necessary for a successful career in truck driving.
 The TDA's vehicles are modern, well maintained, and compare to equipment currently being used by major transportation companies.